Restoring Your Quality of Life

 Surgery centers have a more strict focus in regard to the types of patients they may admit, and not all patients who seek outpatient joint replacement are target candidates for a procedure in such a setting.
 However, many patients meet necessary criteria to be eligible for this outpatient option.
 Candidacy for outpatient surgery is dependent upon certain health factors and your insurance coverage.

 Healthy patients who do not have significant underlying health conditions or concerns are typically able to undergo same-day, outpatient surgery.
 Some of the factors we consider may include, but are not limited to, uncontrolled diabetes, high blood pressure or a history of heart problems or obesity.
 Consult your physician to determine the right surgical setting for you.

-Most commercial insurances do allow for outpatient joint replacement, but currently Medicare does not.
+Most commercial insurances do allow for outpatient joint replacement.
 To learn if your specific carrier covers outpatient surgery, please contact us.

 Total or partial knee arthroplasty involves the repair and replacement of the natural components that make up your knee, which wear down and are damaged over time.
 These components are removed and artificial components take their place during surgery.

 Partial knee replacement utilizes a minimally invasive approach (employing a smaller incision and less disruption) when compared to traditional total knee replacements.
 During a total knee replacement, patients have all cartilage in the knee removed and replaced by metal or plastic components.
 In a partial replacement, only the most damaged elements in your knee are removed and replaced by metal or plastic components.
 The healthy, functional elements of the joint are left remaining intact.

 An orthopaedic surgeon will conduct the following steps to determine if partial or total knee replacement is right for you: